lionheart/pinboard.py/README.rst

 Miscellaneous
 '''''''''''''

-By default, the Pinboard object will return parsed JSON objects.
-If you'd like the raw response object, just pass in `parse_response=False`.
+By default, pinboard.py will return parsed JSON objects.
+If you'd like the raw response object for a request, just pass in `parse_response=False`.

 .. code:: pycon